Access to Services

 Promising Practices in Serving Crime Victims with Disabilities, Office for Victims of Crime, Washington, DC.

-Services – the Deaf Services staff are culturally Deaf and fluent in ASL.
-Deaf, hard-of-hearing or Deaf-Blind victims of domestic violence, sexual assault or rape can get free and confidential services.
+SHARE – the Deaf SHARE staff are culturally Deaf and fluent in ASL.
+Deaf, hard-of-hearing or Deaf / Blind victims of domestic violence, sexual assault or rape can get free and confidential services.

 Services ASAP: A Safety Awareness Program – provides training and education to help increase awareness about and prevent sexual and domestic violence and abuse.
 Through custom designed presentations and trainings for disability service providers, domestic and sexual violence staff and criminal justice personnel, the program offers technical assistance and consultation to individuals and organizations seeking guidance to reduce the risks of abuse against individuals with disabilities or to enhance accessibility to persons with disabilities.